JamzumSum/collapsedetect/README.md

 # CollapseDetect

 _Model collapse_ means model outputs collapse to the same pattern (or maybe just the same output for every input).
-This is encountered in metric learning, self-supervised learning, etc.
+This is encountered in metric learning, self-supervised learning, GAN, etc.

-This package include a snippet for detecting output collapse.
+This package includes a snippet for detecting output collapse.
 It also provides a shortcut to visualize output vectors in tensorboard.

 [简体中文](README.zh-cn.md)